justinberg97/coffee-bean-dream/README.md

     docker compose up --build
     ```
 4. Once the build is complete, open your browser and navigate to `http://localhost:80`.
+- This is preferred way to run the application over locally.

 ### Run Locally